cuckoosandbox/cuckoo/docs/book/src/customization/signatures.rst

     * Identify a particular malware family you're interested in by isolating some unique behaviors (like file names or mutexes).
     * Spot interesting modifications the malware performs on the system, such as installation of device drivers.
     * Identify particular malware categories, such as Banking Trojans or Ransomware by isolating typical actions commonly performed by those.
+    * Classify samples into the categories malware/unknown (it is not possible to identify clean samples)

 You can find signatures created by us and by other Cuckoo users on our `Community`_ repository.